arainfor/thermronstat/README.md

-thermronstat
+thermostat
 ============

 A RaspberryPi based thermostat project

 The 1wire DS18B20's are connected to GPIO4 pin

-This program is currently live on a single stage HEAT only appliction.
-A planned H3/C2 implementation that will controll my GeoThermal is in the works.
+This program is currently live on a single stage HEAT only application.
+A planned H3/C2 implementation that will control my GeoThermal is in the works.

 Geo Notes:
 DX18x20 Inputs -